Home

 Questions to Ask Before Deciding Where to Serve

-Before you start surfing the Web, making phone calls, and visiting actual work sites, consider which you like best:
+Before you start surfing the Web, making phone calls, and visiting actual work sites to follow up on your interest in volunteerism, consider which you like best:

 • Manual labor with visible results